Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 A beautiful looking spot in the heart of Mudgee is Alby & Esthers, with its large cobblestone courtyard.
 At the moment it’s only open as a cafe during the day, serving up an all day menu, artisan coffee and housemade chai, but at times it also operates as a delightful wine bar during the evening hours.

 Many of the wineries either have restaurants on-site or also offer platters along with their tastings.
-For instance, Di Lusso Estate offer lunch at their di Lusso Estate Trattoria from Friday to Wednesday.
+For instance, Di Lusso Estate offer lunch at their di Lusso Estate Trattoria most days, except on Monday and Thursday outside of school holidays.
 There’s an a la carte menu, plus wood-fired pizzas are available, perfect to go with their Italian varietals.

 Dog-Friendly Pubs in Mudgee